 A Unity Candle Ceremony is a great way to personalise your wedding ceremony; plus, it is arguably the tradition rooted in the most romance!

 What is a Unity Candle Ceremony?
-A Unity Candle Ceremony is when a couple each take a lit candle and simultaneously light what is known as the “unity candle”.
-This symbolises their joining together as a family, while maintaining their individuality.
+A Unity Candle Ceremony is when a couple each takes a lit candle and simultaneously lights what is known as the “unity candle”.
+This symbolises their joining together as a family while maintaining their individuality.

 What is a Unity Candle Ceremony?